Frequently Asked Questions

-If you qualify for a Pell Grant or are an international student whose financial situation would make you Pell Grant equivalent, you are eligible to access the Mental Health and Wellness Fund through the Financial Aid office.
-We encourage you to call or email the director of the Financial Aid Office to let them know you plan to access the fund and for specific details about using the fund.
+If you qualify for a Pell Grant or are an international student whose financial situation would make you Pell Grant equivalent, you are eligible to access the Mental Health and Wellness Fund through the Dean of Students office.
+We encourage you to call or email Dean Luis Inoa to request information about how to access the fund and for specific details about using the fund.
 Generally, students who use this fund can submit requests for reimbursement for travel expenses and co-payments for mental health services off-campus.
 Usually you can only get reimbursed for one appointment per week.

 How can I provide feedback about my experiences at the Counseling Service?